 Teaching in the IB programmes:

-- is based on inquiry
+- is inquiry-based

-- is approached conceptually
+- is concept-driven

 - is linked to real life through global contexts